nedtaylor/athena/docs/source/initialisers/zeros.rst

   zeros_init_type()

-Initializes all weights to zero.
+Initialises all weights to zero.

 .. math::